-Three-time Conference USA Coach of the Year Johan Cedergren enters his 10th year at the helm of the University of Kentucky men’s soccer program during the 2021-22 season.
+2022 Sun Belt Conference Coach of the Year and head coach of the NCAA DI Southeast Region Staff of the Year, Johan Cedergren, enters his 12th season at the helm of the University of Kentucky men’s soccer program for the 2023 season.

-Kentucky has reached the NCAA Tournament in eight of Cedergren’s 10 seasons leading the Wildcats.
-He was named the C-USA Coach of the Year in 2014, 2015, and 2018 and became the fastest head coach in program history to win 100 career matches at UK on April 10, 2021.
+Kentucky has reached the NCAA Tournament in nine of Cedergren’s 11 seasons leading the Wildcats.
+In addition to recognition as Coach of the Year in the Sun Belt, he was also named Conference USA Coach of the Year in 2014, 2015, and 2018.
+Cedergren became the fastest head coach in program history to win 100 career matches at UK on April 10, 2021.

 Under Cedergren, Hoffelner became the third UK player to ever earn United Soccer Coaches First-Team All-American in 2021.
 Hoffelner was also a MAC Hermann Trophy semifinalist and concluded the season as the NCAA Division I outright leader in goals-against average (.417), also tied for first with 12 shutouts.